 Moshi Otto Q

 Moshi’s Otto Q is meant to look like furniture.
-Moshi says it’s “Inspired by Danish furniture” and the name is meant to invoke its purpose: an ottoman for your phone with Qi wireless charging.
+Moshi says it is “Inspired by Danish furniture” and the name is meant to invoke its purpose: it’s like an ottoman for your phone.
 That might be a bit of a stretch, but the subdued grey fabric and slim profile does look good on almost any end table or nightstand.

 The charger uses a USB-C connection (yay!) and Moshi supplies a USB-A to USB-C cable (yay!) that is about a foot shorter than it really should be (boo!).
 The price—around $40—is reasonable but as there is no power adapter included, you’ll have to either use one of the many USB-A power adapter you probably have lying around or add the price of buying a new one.